artlessconstruct/cloudflare-worker-email-forwarder/README.md

 ## Contributions

-Contributions are welcome and not just pull requests so you are welcome to:
+Contributions as well as pull requests are welcome so feel free to:
 - [Open an issue](https://github.com/artlessconstruct/cloudflare-worker-email-forwarder/discussions/new/choose)
 - [Start a discussion](https://github.com/artlessconstruct/cloudflare-worker-email-forwarder/issues/new)